jhanke00/nextjs-product-site/README.md

 1. Clone the repository with `git clone` or fork the repository.
 2. Run `pnpm i` to install dependencies.
 3. Run `pnpm dev` to start application.
+4. Run `pnpm run docker-up` to start docker container.
-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Codespaces is also available and is pre-configured with node and pnpm.